zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Thu Apr 09 2026
+Last update on Fri Apr 10 2026

-**267 day before 2027 ⏱** days before new years
+**266 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Zbot ❤️
+🤖 This README.md is updated with horror, by Zbot ❤️
 </section>